Namibia Investment Promotion and Development Board

 STRONG MACROECONOMIC FRAMEWORK

-Namibia is an upper-middle income country with ambitions to become a high-income industrialised country by the year 2030.
+Namibia is an upper-middle income country with ambitions to become a high-income industrialised nation by the year 2030.

 COMMITMENT TO FOSTERING A CONDUCIVE BUSINESS ENVIRONMENT